cs3110/textbook/modules/stdlib_map.md

 the implementor can't know in advance all the different types of keys that a client of the data structure will want to use.
 And each type of key might need its own comparison function.
-Although the standard library's `Pervasives.compare` *can* be used to compare any two values of the same type, the result it returns isn't necessarily what a client will want.
+Although the standard library's `Stdlib.compare` *can* be used to compare any two values of the same type, the result it returns isn't necessarily what a client will want.
 For example, it's not guaranteed to sort names in the way we wanted above.